bmccutchanjr/trees/README.md

 Trees
 =====

 Trees is a utility inspired by "trees" logic puzzles.
-It's intended to assist puzzle creators verify their puzzles can be solved with logic alone (no guessing or trial-and-error assumptions required) and that there is one and only one solution to the puzzle.

-The goal of the puzzle it to place 'trees' in the correct location with no hints other than the visual configuration of the puzzle.
+The goal of a trees puzzle it to place 'trees' in the correct location with no hints other than the visual configuration of the puzzle.

-Trees does this by solving the puzzle with two distict methodologies: validator and solver.
-Both are used from the same page.
+This application is intended to assist puzzle creators verify that their puzzles can be solved with logic alone (no guessing or trial-and-error assumptions required) and that there is one and only one solution to the puzzle.
+The application does this by solving the puzzle with two distict methodologies: validator and solver.
+Both are accessed from the same page.

-Trees is an interactive tool intended to help designers puzzle by puzzle.
-It is not intended to allow players access, or allow designers to save and share their creations.
+Trees is an interactive tool intended to help designers puzzle by puzzle and is not intended as a platform for potential solvers.
+It isn't set up to allow designers to share their creations.
 Puzzles are not saved.

 Trees uses HTML, CSS and JavaScript.